Jakob-Bach/Small-Portfolios/README.md

-# Analysis of Optimal Small Portfolios
+# Analyzing k-Portfolios of SAT Solvers

 This repository contains the code and text of the paper

 > Bach, Jakob and Markus Iser.
-"Analysis of Optimal Small Portfolios"
+"Analyzing k-Portfolios of SAT Solvers"

 This document describes the repo structure and the steps to reproduce the experiments.